kumuluz/kumuluzee-samples/kumuluzee-metrics/README.md

 ### Configure a servlet

 It's time to look at the metrics we collected.
-The servlet for exporting metrics is already built in and enabled by default, so the metrics can be seen at http://localhost:8080/metrics.
+The servlet for exporting metrics is already built in and enabled by default in development environment or in debug mode.
+The metrics can be seen at http://localhost:8080/metrics.
 The servlet can also be disabled or remapped in the config by setting the `kumuluzee.metrics.servlet.enabled` and `kumuluzee.metrics.servlet.mapping` respectively.

 Here is an example output:
 ```json